mrpqzm/grin/doc/build.md

 What's working so far?

 * Linux x86\_64 and MacOS [grin + mining + development]
-* Not Windows 10 yet [grin kind-of builds.
+* There is currently no implementation for Windows 10 [grin kind-of builds.
 No mining yet.
 Help wanted!]
+* Linux-based subsystem for Windows 10 (like Bash) do not work as they don't support multiple in-memory databases, which grin relies on

 ## Requirements